History of Biomass Energy

 What is biomass & biomass energy?

-Biomass is an organic matter made by plants that grow on the land & the water, and animal manure.
+Biomass is organic matter.
+Plants that grow on the land & the water and animal manure produce biomass.
 Biomass energy is the process of converting bio matters into heat & electricity using some mechanical devices.

 The prime source behind the biomass is the sun.
 Plants and other organisms transform light energy that comes from the sun into chemical energy with carbon dioxide & water by the photosynthesis process.

 Carbohydrate & oxygen are produced by the plants from carbon dioxide, water & sunlight.
-This energy is used as a medium to live or grow.
+The plant uses this energy as a medium to live or grow.

 Biomass energy resources

 Biomass energy resources are into three main groups.